 This is what we’re going to talk about today.
 Read on.

 - You need to cover it up and protect it from rust, especially if you’re living in a wet area.

 Also this way drunk teenagers won’t notice it overnight.
 The simplest thing you can do is use the largest barbecue cover you can find.
-This 58” BBQ Grill Cover (it costs around $20 on Amazon) will do the work.
+This 58” BBQ Grill Cover will do the work.

 How to prevent basketball hoop base from freezing